SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic and The Tower.md

 As I continue shooting at the four opposing forces destroying our group, I notice something floating besides that huge Trinity student with a rifle.
 It looks like... a blue orb?

-"*...okay, now what the hell is that supposed to be now?*"
+"*...okay, now what the hell is that supposed to be?*"

 "*...huh, it turned red?
-Wait, it's getting bigger, too.*"
+Wait, it's shaking, too.*"

-...wait, no.
+...wait.

 "*HUH?!
 IT"S HEADING STRAIGHT FOR ME-*"

 ***BOOOOOOOOM***

-I get violently interrupted as it explodes in front of my face, launching me and the others back.
+I get violently interrupted as it explodes in front of my face, launching me and the others near me away.

 "..."